The Great Replacement

 Much of Europe has fallen into the same trap of importing huge numbers of people who, to be charitable, have little to offer their new countries, and are often downright hostile to their new environs.
 Instead of augmenting their native populations, the governments of most of the major Western and Central European nations have decided to import wholesale entirely new populations.
 Douglas Murray makes a great point:

 Economic growth is largely driven by ideas and innovations, not cheap labor that brings disease and tribalism to the country.
-Why, for example, have we in the United States re-settled over 100,000 Somalis in formerly high-trust, low-crime areas like Lewiston and Portland, Maine; Shelbyville, Tennessee; and Minneapolis-St. Paul, Minnesota?
+Why, for example, have we in the United States re-settled over 100,000 Somalis in formerly high-trust, low-crime areas like Lewiston, Maine; Shelbyville, Tennessee; and Minneapolis-St. Paul, Minnesota?
 With an average IQ of 68, two points below clinical retardation, what will these people bring to an increasingly cognitively-intensive labor market?
 What possible benefit can they contribute to the economy?
 We know the costs: Minnesota recently spent millions of taxpayer dollars to contain a measles outbreak among its largely unvaccinated Somalian population, and there have been a pair of high-profile incidents involving a wrongful death at the hands of police officer Mohamed Noor in Minneapolis and the arrest at a Ja Rule and Ashanti concert of Maine’s first Somali Muslim police officer Zahra Munye Abu, who was charged with assault, battery, resisting arrest, disorderly conduct, disturbing the peace, and trespassing.

 The refugee re-settlement racket, mass immigration, bogus asylum applications—this is the world we live in.
 Colonialism is alive and well, but like another creaky ideology in Marxism, it’s got a new paint job.
 These large-scale importations—despite the protest of the native populations—are presented as an indisputably positive change, as if the dispossession of ethnic Europeans of their native homelands is a cause for celebration.
 There’s certainly been plenty of hand-wringing over the “legacy of colonialism and imperialism” in Africa and points beyond, but there’s hardly been a peep about what’s happening to Europe and its international cousins.